-1. A comprehension of procedures for undertaking a successful research project within the field of exercise and sports science.
+1. Comprehend the procedures for undertaking a successful research project within the field of exercise and sports science.

-2. The capacity to identify research issues and frame research questions in the context of existing scholarship and available resources.
+2. To identify research issues and frame research questions in the context of existing scholarship and available resources.

-3. A thorough understanding of methods of reviewing literature and capacity to identify relevant texts and information gaps in the student's field of research.
+3. Demonstrate a thorough understanding of methods of reviewing literature and capacity to identify relevant texts and information gaps in the student's field of research.

-4. The capacity to formulate appropriate boundaries to a research project and identify appropriate methods and processes to undertake critical analysis.
+4. Formulate appropriate boundaries to a research project and identify appropriate methods and processes to undertake critical analysis.